xdslproject/PSyclone/examples/xdsl/tra_adv/README.md

 To compile, for GPU:

-./psy-opt -p apply-stencil-analysis,psy-ir-to-fir,extract-stencil,rewrite-fir-to-standard psy_output.xdsl -t both
+./psy-opt -p apply-stencil-analysis,lower-mpi,extract-stencil,rewrite-fir-to-standard psy_output.mlir

 Then copy the module 0 file out to the xdsl tools directory, and run

-./xdsl-opt -p stencil-shape-inference,convert-stencil-to-gpu module_0.xdsl -t mlir -o stencil-gpu.mlir
+./xdsl-opt -p stencil-shape-inference,convert-stencil-to-gpu module_0.mlir -o stencil-gpu.mlir

 Then copy stencil.mlir and module_1.mlir (in generated directory) to your compile directory.